periscopegithub/Cyber-Threat-Monitoring/README.md

 ## Cyber Threat Monitoring System

 This notebook contains the complete code for the Cyber Threat Monitoring System of the Hong Kong Corporate Cybersecurity Platform.
-The system is designed to keep the threat database current by periodically scraping tweets from the Twitter (now X.com) profile of DeXpose (@dexpose_io2).
+The system is designed to keep the threat database current by scraping tweets from the Twitter (now X.com) profile of DeXpose (@dexpose_io2).
 This enables the platform to gather real-time data on recent vulnerabilities and cyber-attacks, ensuring timely and accurate cybersecurity insights for users.

 ### Environment
 - Python 3.10.14